 On March 11, 2020 the World Health Organization declared the COVID -19 infectious virus a global pandemic, with resulting travel bans, physical distancing, closing of social, cultural and educational facilities and non-essential businesses.
 Global financial equity markets have declined considerably and remain volatile.
-The possible effect on the Company could include difficulty in accessing exploration sites and hiring personnel for exploration programs, as well as in raising additional equity financing.
-The global shutdown and isolation of the people is showing progress in the decline of the rate of infection, but the timing to return to normal and the impact on the Company's operations is difficult to project.
+The effect on the Company's exploration projects in 2020 included difficulty in accessing exploration sites and hiring personnel for exploration programs, as well as in raising additional equity financing.
+The global shutdown, the isolation of the people and the availability of effective vaccines is showing progress in the decline of the rate of infection, but the timing to return to normal and the impact on the Company's operations is difficult to project.